14 Resources for Caregivers

 Resources

-If your loved one has a BCBSRI Medicare Advantage plan, they can get up to $100/quarter to spend on household items—from cold remedies to blood pressure monitors to canes.
+If your loved one has a BCBSRI Medicare Advantage plan, they can get $60/quarter or more to spend on everyday health items—from cold remedies to blood pressure monitors to canes.

 Get help right at home.